paraker/kubernetes_2020/fundamentals/admin.md

 ## monitor pod resource usage
 Use the `kubectl top pod` command to see resource usage on the top pods.<br>
+Note how these values do not seem to be instant on minikube!
+Quite a bit of delay in the output.<br>
 Note how these values are for individual pods.
 ```buildoutcfg
 kubectl top pods